Overview

 How It Works

 By being exposed to polluted air for more than one hour, one notch of the LED circle will power off.
-A sound will alert you only when your battery completely runs out.
-You can check your PAL’s status though the app: if you lose battery it gets sick.
+You can check your PAL's status through the app: if you lose battery it gets sick.

 AirPAL allows you to join a network of people with whom you share the same interests.
-You can challenge your friends in the rankings, and break old bad habits together, like having a nice walk in the park.
+You can challenge your friends in the rankings.

 Prototype